greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 _The animal kingdom, too, has its champions of growth.
 The blue whale, which cruises the oceans from the North to the South Pole, begins life as a barely visible egg weighing only a fraction of an ounce.
 At birth, it weighs from two to three tons.
 When it is weaned, at about seven months, it is 52 feet long and weighs 23 tons, having gained an average of 200 pounds a day._

-Given the diversity of life forms on our planet, one of the biggest surprises might actually be how much they have in common.
-For the most part they have the same genetic materials, signaling mechanisms, and metabolic pathways.
+Given the diversity of life forms on our planet, maybe one of the biggest surprises is how much they have in common.
+For the most part they share the same genetic materials, signaling mechanisms, and metabolic pathways.
 Their cells have the same life cycles.
 Indeed, the cellular mechanics in a gnat look pretty similar to those in a blue whale...even though the creatures themselves could not be more different.

 ### [1.
 Gnomonic growth](https://colab.research.google.com/drive/1DUFL5glyej725r8VAYDZIFrWvpR6a6-0)